-All school first aiders will hold a valid certificate of competence issued by an appropriate organisation whose training and qualifications are recognised and which will be valid for three years.
+All first aiders at The Grange School will hold a valid certificate of competence issued by an appropriate organisation whose training and qualifications are recognised and which will be valid for three years.

-Since 1st October 2013 First Aid Regulations have changed, removing the requirement for the HSE to approve first aid training and qualifications.
 There is a range of training levels available for staff including:

-A 1 day Emergency First Aid At Work course EFAW

-A 3 Day First Aid At Work course (2 day refresher) FAW A 2 day Paediatric First Aid Course https://grange.fireflycloud.net/medical/first-aid-staff
+- 1 day Emergency First Aid At Work course EFAW - 3 Day First Aid At Work course (2 day refresher) FAW - 2 day Paediatric First Aid Course https://grange.fireflycloud.net/medical/first-aid-staff

-Refresher training and retesting of competence will be arranged between the Senior School Deputy Head The Junior School Office Manager, and an appointed First Aid Trainer before certificates expire.
+Refresher training and retesting of competence will be arranged between the Senior School Director of Teaching and Learning, and the Junior School General Manager and an appointed First Aid Trainer before certificates expire.